JohnnyBazooka89/StSModFasterAscensionClimbing/README.md

 This is a quality of life mod that allows you to climb ascension levels faster!

-By default it is set to climb 5 ascension levels after a win.
-This value can be changed in the settings.
+With this mod you can change how many ascension levels you climb after a win.
+This value needs to be set in the mod settings.
+For example if you set 5, and you win a run on ascension 10, you will unlock ascension 15 straight away.

+Additionally this mod lets you set the maximum unlocked ascension level for all characters or for a specified character.

-It works with base game characters as well as all modded characters.
+This mod works with all base game characters as well as all modded characters.